Andrzej Garbuliński

 Andrzej Garbuliński was a Polish farmer who lived in the village of Czerna with his family – Władysław, Eleonora, Marian, Helena, Kunegunda, Stanisław, Kazimierz, and Jan – during the Nazi German occupation of Poland in World War II.
-He and his eldest son Władysław were executed by the Nazis in late 1943 for aiding and sheltering Jews.
+He and his eldest son Władysław, as well as neighbour Stanisław Owca, were executed by the Nazis in late 1943 for aiding and sheltering Jews.

 In 1940, Sarah Alfenbein, her daughter Hanna and son Meir (a neighboring Jewish family from the same village of Czerna) escaped from the Płaszów concentration camp and asked the Garbulińskis for help and shelter.
 Before arriving at the farm, they hid at the nearby home of Stanisław Owce.
 The Garbulinskis took the Jews in, and cared for them for the next two years.